MartinBober/mumble-bots/bots/dice.md

 In the third form, the character's `initiative_<mode>_base` and `initiative_<mode>_dice` attributes will be used.

-In the late two cases, the character's `stun_damage_current` and `physical_damage_current` attributes will be used to apply damage modifiers automatically.
+In the last two cases, the character's `stun_damage_current` and `physical_damage_current` attributes will be used to apply damage modifiers automatically.

 #### Shadowrun 5 roll